mzndako/renmoney/readMe.md

 ```

 ## 6) Fixing the wrong query
+You can not use WHERE keyword with aggregate functions.
+So the correction will be to use the HAVING keyword after the GROUP BY keyword.

 `SELECT subject_code, AVG (marks) FROM students
 GROUP BY subject_code HAVING AVG(marks) > 75`